Teaching Transformers Causal Reasoning through Axiomatic Training: Introduction

 \section{Introduction}

 Causal reasoning can be defined as a set of reasoning procedures consistent with pre-defined axioms or rules that are specific to causality~\citep{GALLES19979}.
 For instance, under stable causal models, the transitivity axiom (``if A causes B and B causes C, then A causes C'') helps answer questions of cause and effect between pairs of variables in a system.
-Similarly, the d-separation rule connects independence of variables and their causal graph structure, and forms the basis of many graph discovery and effect identification algorithms.
-Given a causal task and data observations from a system, axioms or rules are typically incorporated as inductive biases in a machine learning (ML) algorithm, through regularization, model architecture, or the choice of variables for a particular analysis.
+Similarly, the d-separation rule~\citep{pearlbook} connects independence of variables and their causal graph structure, and forms the basis of many graph discovery and effect identification algorithms.
+Given a causal task and data observations from a system, axioms or rules are typically incorporated as inductive biases in a machine learning (ML) algorithm, through regularization, model architecture, or the choice of variables.
 Depending on the kind of available data---observational, interventional, or counterfactual---Pearl's ladder of causation~\citep{Bareinboim2022-BAROPH-2} defines the kinds of causal reasoning that is possible.

 As axioms are the building blocks of causality, we study whether it is possible to directly learn the axioms or rules using ML models.
-That is, rather than learning from data that is the result of axioms obeyed by a data-generating process, what if a model can learn an axiom (and thus causal reasoning) directly from symbolic demonstrations of the axiom?
+That is, rather than learning from a dataset sampled from a data-generating process that obeys causal axioms, what if a model can learn an axiom (and thus causal reasoning) directly from symbolic demonstrations of the axiom?
 This question gains relevance as language models make it possible to learn over symbolic data expressed in natural language.
 In fact, recent studies have evaluated causal reasoning capabilities of large language models (LLMs) by encoding causal reasoning problems in natural language~\citep{kiciman2023causal,cladder,corr2cause}.
-Our goal is to study whether directly teaching the axioms can be a viable way to improve causal reasoning of language models.
+We study whether directly teaching the axioms can be a viable way to improve causal reasoning of language models.